siricenter/sra_chef/README.md

 sra Cookbook
 ============
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+Deploys the SRA application to a server

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
 #### packages
-- `toaster` - sra needs toaster to brown your bagel.
+- `git` - sra needs git to deploy

 Attributes
 ----------
-TODO: List you cookbook attributes here.

-e.g.
+None, but leaving the example text here for reference in case that changes in the future.
 #### sra::default
 <table>
   <tr>